Amit0417/Amit0417/README.md

 - 📫 How to reach me **r.amit.mahour@gmail.com**

-- ⚡ Fun fact **I think I am funny because I have interest in almost everything I am always curious about things and always want to learn about them**
+- ⚡ Fun fact **I think I am funny because I have interest in almost everything I am always curious about things and always want to learn more and more about them**

 ![Alt Text](data/coding-freak.gif)
 <hr>